Neymar: Personal life

 Neymar expresses his Christian faith after winning the gold medal with Brazil at the 2016 Summer Olympics.

 Neymar has a very close sibling relationship with his sister Rafaella Beckran.
 He honoured Beckran by tattooing her face on his arm while she tattooed her brother's eyes on her arm.
 Neymar is the father of one son and three daughters, two of whom with his current partner.

-Neymar is a Christian and follows the Pentecostal branch of the religion.
+They are expecting their third daughter, his fourth, as of summer 2026.

+Neymar is a Christian and he was baptised at Peniel Baptist Church in Santos in 2008.
+He speaks regularly about his faith.
 Neymar has said about his faith: "Life only makes sense when our highest ideal is to serve Christ!"
 Additionally, he has worn a headband with the words "100% Jesus".
 Neymar also tithes some of his income to his church and has named Kaká as his religious role model.

 Every year, Neymar organises a charity match with fellow Brazilian footballer Nenê in Nenê's hometown of Jundiaí, with the purpose of raising food for poor families.
 In addition to his native Portuguese, Neymar also speaks Spanish.

 In July 2019, police announced that a rape investigation against Neymar would be dropped due to insufficient evidence.
 On 2 September 2020, it was reported that Neymar, along with PSG teammates Ángel Di María and Leandro Paredes, tested positive for COVID-19.
 The French sports newspaper L'Équipe said that the three players reportedly went on vacation in Ibiza.
 As a result, they were quarantined for one week, and the rest of the players and working staff were scheduled to take a coronavirus test within the same week.